kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-medicare-allowable-rate.md

 I'm also fairly certain the HCPCS codes change yearly (or possibly quarterly), and you can only search for them by year in the above link.

-I think what changed was was me calling with this information.
+I think what changed was me calling with this information.

 They also mentioned internal calculation tools (to calculate a publicly listed number in my case).
 I wonder what those tools are doing?